ABOUT US

 Experience:

+Keeping students and schools safe has been the driving force behind Healthy Minds, Safe Schools for the past decade.
 Inspiring children to trust that a better day is coming has been a daily pursuit for Alison and Katie.
-Helping children in schools to overcome their past and current traumas, school and social difficulties, and risky life circumstances, while coaching other educators to do the same, has inspired them to work toward finding solutions for students because student well-being and safety depend on it.
+Helping children in schools to overcome their past and current traumas has inspired them to work toward finding solutions for students because student well-being and safety depend on it.

 Healthy Minds, Safe Schools was birthed from an epidemic of suicidal ideations, suicidal attempts, and threats to others in the trenches of inner-city schools that had limited resources, no proactive preventative care in place, and lacked effective communication procedures among school staff members in times of crises.